All Episodes

 In your own words, explain what you guys have found here.

-Well, what we were able to do was discover the dots, connect the dots, the dots that had been missing, even when the uranium one story broke, and I remember, you know, Peter Schweitzer writing his book about Clinton Cash and the New York Times looking at the Uranium One story.
+Well, what we were able to do was discover the dots, connect the dots, the dots that had been missing.

-There always seemed to be a kind of a missing element as to what was going on and why did the Uranium One deal go through.
+Even when the Uranium-1 story broke, and I remember, you know, Peter Schweitzer writing his book about Clinton Cash and the New York Times looking at the Uranium-1 story, there always seemed to be a kind of a missing element as to what was going on and why did the Uranium-1 deal go through.

-And what we discovered here in our story was that, you know, fifteen months before the thirteen members of the Committee on the Foreign Investment, that's a Cyphyas committee, approved the sale of Uranium One, that the FBI was already investigating the Russian nuclear industry, Sean.
+And what we discovered here in our story was that, you know, 15 months before the 13 members of the Committee on the Foreign Investment, that's the CFIAS committee, approved the sale of Uranium-1, that the FBI was already investigating the Russian nuclear industry, Sean.

 They were investigating bribes and kickbacks.